 Our hope is that this model created for the Tamil community over a two-year period can serve as a blueprint to design models for other racialized and equity-seeking communities.

-We are at the end of one of the most important phases of the project: Community Needs Assessment.
 What are the needs of the Tamil community when it comes to supporting adult survivors of CSA?
-Stay tuned to learn more about some findings from our Needs Assessment process!
+How does the A.N.B.U.
+Group Therapy Model address some of these needs?
+And what resources and supports does our community still need to build to better support survivors?
+Stay tuned to learn more about some findings from our research process!

-The research project will be built by offering therapy programming for the community in 3 phases over 2 years.
-This means individuals seeking to engage in group therapy can access programs during these times at 3 different locations across the GTA as follows:
+The research project offered group therapy programming for the community in 3 phases over 2 years.
+This means individuals seeking to engage in group therapy could access programs during these times at 3 different locations across the GTA as follows:

 Swetha Ranganathan (she/her), Project and Research Coordinator